lautomator/stocks-log/readme.md

 This version of the app is intended as a demonstration of its features.
 Currently, it is not responsive to smaller screens (phones and tablets) and is primarily for a desktop browser.
 I've included several fictional trades as an example.
 This is not meant for the public or to be used in any way.
 A more robust version would have user accounts and a larger infastrcuture to include an entire administrative panel.

+TODO: add a link to the deployed demo version

 ## Development

 ### Requirements